lucas-rudd/poker-display/poker-api/docs/deployment.md

 Each service must define its own `serverless.yml` file.
 In this file, the AWS lambda functions which you want to deploy are defined.

-To deploy your service, run `sls deploy --stage dev` in your service directory.
+To deploy your service, run `yarn run deploy` or  `sls deploy --stage dev` in your service directory.